 This setting determines the modulation type and in turn the rate at which the data is to be wirelessly transferred.

-The default and recommended setting for both Master and Slave units is 'Auto'.
+The default and recommended setting is 'Auto'.
 When in 'Auto' the unit will transfer data at the highest possible rate in consideration of the receive signal strength (RSSI).